paulfranceschi/Tema-per-u-chjam-e-rispondi/README.md

 # General considerations
 <img align="right" width="100%" src="https://github.com/paulfranceschi/taxonomy-of-concepts/blob/main/Screenshot_2023-04-08-12-52-06-505_1024x500.jpg">

+The 'Tema per u chjam'è rispondi' app is designed to provide random themes for the Corsican type of improvised singing 'Chjama è rispondi'.
+The app allows users to select various options to customize the themes and interface according to their preferences.

+## Options
+The app provides the following functions:
+Run
+This function provides a random theme from Corsican 'Chjama è rispondi'.
+The user can select various options to customize the theme, such as category choice (unique or multiple), single or double theme.
+Single
+This function provides a single theme for the user.
+For example, a panther.
+Double
+This function provides a double theme for the user.
+For example, 'U muvronu è a puppusgiula'.
+Increase font size
+This function increases the font size of the theme displayed on the screen.
+Decrease font size
+This function decreases the font size of the theme displayed on the screen.
+Default mode
+This function allows the user to select the default mode for the app, either single or double theme.
+Categories
+This function allows the user to select the category of themes to display.
+The available categories include all, animals, trees, etc.
+Target language
+This function allows the user to select the target language for the themes.
+The available languages include Corsican cismuntincu, sartinese or taravese.
+Interface language
+This function allows the user to select the interface language for the app.
+The available languages include Corsican cismuntincu, sartinese, taravese, French, Italian or English.
+About
+This function provides information about the app, such as the version number, developer information, and other relevant details.

 # Project history
 This project was initiated by philosopher [Paul Franceschi](https://www.paulfranceschi.com) in may 2023.